drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 3. Select "Dev Containers: Rebuild and Reopen in Container"

 The Drasi Dev Container may take some time to initialize because it needs to download multiple images, install PostgreSQL, and install Drasi and its dependencies.

-You will also need a way to run SQL commands against your PostgresSQL database to create tables and add/update/delete data.
-Some options include:
-- [pgAdmin](https://www.pgadmin.org/) if you want a GUI
-- [psql](https://www.postgresql.org/docs/current/app-psql.html) if you want a CLI

 #### Alternatives to the Drasi Dev Container
 If you cannot or do not want to use a Dev Container to run this Quickstart Tutorial, we recommend you install Drasi on a local Kubernetes environment such as [Kind](/reference/using-kind/) and [deploy Drasi from pre-built Preview Images](/administrator/platform-deployment/from-preview-images/).
 You can also explore other options by going to the [Deploying Drasi](/administrator/platform-deployment/) section.